 Excerpted from “You Should Put Aside the Blessings of Status and Understand God’s Will to Bring Salvation to Man” in The Word Appears in the Flesh

-Excerpted from “The Basis of God’s Treatment of Man” in Records of Christ’s Talks
+Excerpted from “On What Basis Does God Treat People?” in Records of Christ’s Talks

-Some people who have committed a small transgression will suppose: Will I be struck down by God?
-God did not come this time to strike people down, but rather to save people to the greatest extent possible.
+Some people who have committed a small transgression wonder: “Has God exposed me and cast me out?
+Will He strike me down?”
+This time, God has come to work not in order to smite people, but to save them to the greatest extent possible.
 Who is entirely free of error?
-If everyone were struck down, then how could it be called “salvation”?
+If everyone were struck down, then how could it be “salvation”?
 Some transgressions are done on purpose, while others are done involuntarily.
-With involuntary matters, if you can change after you recognize them, would God strike you down before you changed?
+If you are able to change after you recognize the transgressions you commit involuntarily, would God strike you down before you changed?
 Can God save people that way?
 That is not how He works!
-Regardless of whether you transgress involuntarily or out of a rebellious nature, you must remember: Afterward, you must hurry up and wake up to reality, and press onward; no matter what situation arises, you must press onward.
+Regardless of whether you transgress involuntarily or out of a rebellious nature, you must remember that, once the transgression has been committed, you must hurry up and wake up to reality, and press onward; no matter what situation arises, you must press onward.
 The work God is doing is that of salvation, and He will not casually strike down the people He wants to save.
-Regardless of the degree to which you are capable of transforming, even if God struck you down in the end, He would certainly do it in righteousness; and when the time came, He would make you understand.
-Right now, you should care about striving for the truth, focusing on life entry, and seeking to fulfill your duty.
+Regardless of the degree to which you are capable of transforming, even if God struck you down in the end, it would certainly be righteous for Him to do so; and when the time came, He would make you understand.
+Right now, you should care about striving for the truth, focusing on life entry, and seeking to fulfill your duty properly.
 There is no mistake in this!
-Ultimately, no matter how God treats you, it is always done in righteousness; you should not doubt this and do not need to worry.
+Ultimately, no matter how God treats you, it is always righteous; you should not doubt this and you do not need to worry.
 Even if you cannot understand God’s righteousness at the moment, there will come a day when you will be convinced.
 God is certainly not like a government official or the king of devils.
-If you carefully try to understand this aspect, then you will eventually firmly believe that God’s work is saving people and transforming people’s dispositions.
-Since it is the work of transforming people’s dispositions, if people don’t reveal their corrupt dispositions, then nothing can be done and there will be no results.
-But after you have revealed your disposition, continuing on will be troublesome, it will offend the administrative decrees and offend God.
-God will inflict different degrees of retribution, and you will pay the price for your transgressions. …
+If you apply careful contemplation to this subject, you will come to the conclusion that God’s work is saving people and transforming their dispositions.
+Since His work is the work of transforming people’s dispositions, if people do not reveal their corruption, then nothing can be done, and nothing will be achieved.
+If, after you have revealed your corruption, you do not repent in the least, and act still as you have, then you will offend God’s disposition.
+God will carry out different degrees of retribution on man, and man will pay the price for his transgressions. …

 Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks